Day 1: Almaty Airport Pick-up

 The yurt camp we are staying in is on Issyk-Kul Lake’s southern shore, famed for its untouched nature without tall buildings or hotels.
 The villagers retain local customs and traditions like hand-weaving carpets and yurt decorations, making wooden units for yurts, training falcons for hunting, and organizing various local festivals in summer.
 You will thoroughly shake off the hustle and bustle of the city and briefly indulge in a nomadic, simple life.

-After check-in, move to our last spot today, Canyon Fairy Tale, Skazka Canyon in Kyrgyz.
+After check-in, move to our last spot today, Skazka Canyon, aka Canyon Fairy Tale.
 Its geological landforms, including colorful beds characterized by cliffs, earth forests, and stone forests, against the backdrop of the bright blue of Issyk-Kul Lake afar, give you the illusion of standing on Mars.
 Despite a cute name, hiking in the canyon needs your full attention: please follow your guide to take the regular route, away from the unstable sections to avoid landslides, and bring sunscreen and enough water to cope with the heat.
 Before dark, you’ll be escorted back to the lodge for dinner.

 Meals: Breakfast, Lunch, Dinner Accommodation: Nomad Lodge Tamga